eddes/buildingphysics/Readme.md

 # Building Physics - Applications in Python

-This repository contains the code examples quoted in the book.
-A pdf copy of this book can be downloaded [here](link).
+This repository provides some Python implementations applied to building Physics.
+A pdf copy of the associated handbook can be downloaded [here](link).

+There are two ways of using this repository

+## Colab Notebooks

+Colab notebooks allow you to run code examples in an interactive way.
+Everything is ready to go, no need to install anything !
+This approach is well suited for people interested in testing the examples without having to modify the code or setup a Python environment.

+### Chapter 1 : basics
+- Euler and Crank Nicolson

+### Chapter 2 : PCM, HVAC
+- PCM
+- Particule filtration
+- PID water tank

+### Chapter 3 : coupled problems and minimization

+- Work in progress

+## Python scripts

+The python scripts provide some material to tinker with and a started for the reader interested in implemented the exercises listed along the book.

-## Environment setup
+### Environment setup

 The Python environment of this repository can be set up via Pipenv.
 To install Pipenv on your machine, we refer you to the [Pipenv documentation](https://pipenv-fork.readthedocs.io/en/latest/install.html).